vglazer/USRA/subgraph_finding/README.md

 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search
 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search > details.txt
 ```
-One benefit of the 1-step approach is that you avoid having to store the graph `ggen` generated, which may in general be large, until `sub_search` actually finds some interesting subgraphs.
-If it does, you can just re-run `ggen` with the same arguments and redirect the output to a file, as in the earlier examples (the time-consuming part is the search, not the graph generation).
-The generated graph will be the same, since the output of `ggen` is deterministic for a fixed random seed.
+One benefit of the 1-step approach is that you avoid having to store the graph that `ggen` generated, which may in general be large, until `sub_search` actually finds some interesting subgraphs.
+The expensive part is usually the search, not the graph generation, so persisting the graph to disk doesn't buy you much anyway.

+Once you have the vertices you will generally want the edges, too, which you can then obtain by re-running `ggen` with the same arguments as before and redirecting the output to a file.
+The generated graph won't change, since the output of `ggen` is deterministic for a fixed random seed.